o2sh/onefetch/README.md

   <a href="https://snapcraft.io/onefetch"><img src="https://raw.githubusercontent.com/snapcore/snap-store-badges/master/EN/%5BEN%5D-snap-store-black.png" alt="Get it from the Snap Store"></a>
 </p>

-Onefetch is a command line tool that displays information about your Source Code directly on your terminal.Onefetch supports almost 20 different programming languages.
+Onefetch is a command line tool that displays information about your Git project directly on your terminal.
+Onefetch supports almost 20 different programming languages.
 If your language of choice isn't supported: Open up an issue and support will be added.

 <p align="center">
 <img src="https://github.com/o2sh/onefetch/blob/master/assets/cpp.png" align="left" height="200px" width="420px">